-This online DBT offering is a stand alone program for those that are not able to attend our DBT certificate in person in Toronto.
+This online Dialectical Behaviour Therapy (DBT) course is a stand-alone program for those who are not able to attend our DBT certificate in person in Toronto.

 DBO-100 DBT Informed Practice (36 hours)

-DBT Informed Practice is an online platform for learning the skills of the Dialectical Behaviour Therapy model
+DBT Informed Practice is an online course intended to equip students with the knowledge and skills of the Dialectical Behaviour Therapy model.

 Highlights of this program: